 Set goals and reward yourself

 Once you meet those smaller goals, reward yourself.
-This could be with a fun outing, the purse you really want, or the pride of feeling and looking better.
+This could be with a fun outing, the purse you want, or the pride of feeling and looking better.
 If you are only setting large goals, there is more of a chance you will get discouraged and quit.
 By setting both types of goals, you can keep yourself engaged in your at-home workout routine.

 Be kind to yourself

 If an event does happen that prevents you from completing your home workout routine for a day, be kind to yourself.
 When it only happens occasionally, don’t beat yourself up.
-If you happen to come up with an excuse every day, then perhaps you do need to reassess your goals and home workout routine.
+If you come up with an excuse every day, then perhaps you need to reassess your goals and home workout routine.

 Keep track of progress

 It is not only neat to see how far you have come, but it can be motivating, too.
 Don’t just keep track of how much weight you’ve lost.
 Keep track of how your clothes fit, how much easier it is to do the things you love, or how much better you feel.
 By keeping track of your progress, you can see how your at-home workout routine improves your daily life.
-Keep a journal or hang up a chart somewhere in your home that you can see every day.
+Keep a journal or hang up a chart in your home that you can see daily.

 Get the right equipment for your home workout routine